Manage my Service

 How to prepare for launch

-In May we contacted all registered care services about the first step in your Manage my Service onboarding journey: if you haven’t already done so, we need you to complete the Manage my Service User Details Form with details of the users who will require access to Manage my Service.
+Throughout May and the beginning of June, we are contacting all registered care services about the first step in your Manage my Service onboarding journey: if you have received an email titled “Urgent action needed; unique contact details required”, we need you to provide us with details of the users who will require access to Manage my Service, using the User Details Form.
+If you have not received this email yet, you will receive it soon.

 View our onboarding journey timeline.